rltvty/olkelda/schedule.md

 * A group menu with tapas-like dishes and vegan options will be provided.
 * Casual outfit is fine, but also feel free to get a little fancier.

-If you want to walk over to the restaurant together, please meet at our AirBnb at 5:30 PM.
+If you want to walk to the restaurant together, please meet at our AirBnb at 5:30 PM.
 (Hverfisgata 105 apartment 401)

-## After dinner
+## After Dinner
 After dinner we will go out to some bars and/or dancing spots.
 We would love if you could join us :).

 ---